-- Ideally, users can select the modality they are most comfortable with for their second authentication factor.
-The user population may be more comfortable and familiar with and accepting of some biometric modalities than others. - User experience with biometrics as an activation factor. - Provide clear, meaningful feedback on the number of remaining allowed attempts.
-For example, for rate limiting (i.e., throttling), inform users of the time period they have to wait until next attempt to reduce user confusion and frustration. - Fingerprint Usability Considerations: - Users have to remember which finger(s) they used for initial enrollment. - The amount of moisture on the finger(s) affects the sensor's ability for successful capture. - Additional factors influencing fingerprint capture quality include age, gender, and occupation (e.g., users handling chemicals or working extensively with their hands may have degraded friction ridges). - Face Usability Considerations: - Users have to remember whether they wore any artifacts (e.g., glasses) during enrollment because it affects facial recognition accuracy. - Differences in environmental lighting conditions can affect facial recognition accuracy. - Facial expressions affect facial recognition accuracy (e.g., smiling versus neutral expression). - Facial poses affect facial recognition accuracy (e.g., looking down or away from the camera). - Iris Usability Considerations: - Wearing colored contacts may affect the iris recognition accuracy. - Users who have had eye surgery may need to re-enroll post-surgery. - Differences in environmental lighting conditions can affect iris recognition accuracy, especially for certain iris colors.
+2687 AUTHENTICATION & LIFECYCLE MANAGEMENT 2688 2689 • Ideally, users can select the modality they are most comfortable with for their second authentication factor.
+The user population may be more comfortable and familiar with and accepting of a same biometric modalities then others.
+2690 - and accepting of - some biometric modalities than others.
+2691 • User experience with biometrics as an activation factor.
+2692 2693 • Provide clear, meaningful feedback on the number of remaining allowed attempts.
+For example, for rate limiting (i.e., throttling), inform users of the time 2694 2695 period they have to wait until next attempt to reduce user confusion and frustration.
+2696 Fingerprint Usability Considerations: 2697 • Users have to remember which finger(s) they used for initial enrollment.
+2698 • The amount of moisture on the finger(s) affects the sensor's ability for 2699 successful capture.
+2700 • Additional factors influencing fingerprint capture quality include age, gender, 2701 2702 and occupation (e.g., users handling chemicals or working extensively with their hands may have degraded friction ridges).
+2703 Face Usability Considerations: 2704 • Users have to remember whether they wore any artifacts (e.g., glasses) 2705 during enrollment because it affects facial recognition accuracy.
+2706 Differences in environmental lighting conditions can affect facial 2707 recognition accuracy.
+2708 • Facial expressions affect facial recognition accuracy (e.g., smiling versus 2709 neutral expression).
+2710 2711 Facial poses affect facial recognition accuracy (e.g., looking down or away from the camera).
+2712 Iris Usability Considerations: 2713 Wearing colored contacts may affect the iris recognition accuracy.
+2714 • Users who have had eye surgery may need to re-enroll post-surgery.
+2715 2716 Differences in environmental lighting conditions can affect iris recognition accuracy, especially for certain iris colors.
+2717 2718 2719 Intermittent Events 2720 As biometrics are only permitted as a second factor for multi-factor authentication, usability 2721 considerations for intermittent events with the primary factor still apply.
+Intermittent events 2722 with biometrics use include, but are not limited to, the following, which may affect recognition 2723 accuracy: 2724 2725 • If users injure their enrolled finger(s), fingerprint recognition may not work.
+2726 Fingerprint authentication will be difficult for users with degraded fingerprints.
+2727 • The time elapsed between the time of facial recognition for authentication and the time 2728 of the initial enrollment can affect recognition accuracy as a user's face changes 2729 naturally over time.
+A user's weight change may also be a factor.
+2730 • Iris recognition may not work for people who had eye surgery, unless they re- 2731 enroll.
+Across all biometric modalities, usability considerations for intermittent events include: